tomdodd4598/NuclearCraft/README.md

 Permissions
 -----------

 Feel free to go ahead and use this mod and its code if you wish!
-I love the idea of giving out the mod in exchange for additions to it by others who want to help ;)
+I love the idea of giving out the mod in exchange for additions to it by others who want to help - at the end of the day, if this mod is getting better, I'm happy ;)